ChrisVilches/Collection-Sync/sync_specifications.md

-# Lifecycle & hooks

-TODO
+# Other specifications

-# Handling errors during sync
+## Handling errors during sync

 Specifications for how errors are handled during a sync operation.